riyas0077/EsriMap_Demo/README.md

 - (void)getAddressForPinShownInMap:(CLLocation *)location;

 ESRIMAP-DELEGATE METHOD

 This returns you an address dictionary which contains details about the location you have passed for reverse geocoding
 - (void)newPinAddressObtained:(NSDictionary *)addressDictionary;

+You will have all the errors wiped off when you run the podfile for fetching ARCGIS_ESRIMAP_IOS_SDK